MHumm/DelphiEncryptionCompendium/readme.md

 This version is only compatible with Win32/Win64!

-The version 6.0 which is still in development is compatible with Delphi 2009 - Delphi 10.3.3 Rio.
+The version 6.0 which is still in development is compatible with Delphi 2009 - Delphi 10.4 Sydney.
 When defining the NO_ASM define in DECOptions.inc it is compatible with all platforms!

 ## What is the current status of this project?